AherRahul/portfolio-v1/content/articles/11-java-fundamentals/do-while-loop.md

 } while (count <= 5);
 ```

+This example prints numbers from 1 to 5.
+Notably, even if `count` initially exceeds 5, the message will print once, demonstrating the loop's guaranteed single execution.

-# Practical Applications
+## Practical Applications of Do-While Loops

 ### User Input Validation

-One common use case for a do-while loop is user input validation.
-Imagine you want to prompt a user for a password but ensure they enter it correctly before proceeding.
-Here’s how you might implement that:

-In this scenario, the user is prompted to enter their password.
-If they enter the wrong password, they are immediately asked to try again, ensuring that they only gain access when they've entered the correct password.

-### Menu-Driven Programs

-Another common application is in menu-driven programs where the user is presented with options continuously until they choose to exit.
-For example:
+One of the most common uses of a do-while loop is validating user input.
+Since the loop executes at least once, it ensures the user is prompted initially and repeatedly until the correct input is provided.

+#### Password Check Example

 ```java
 import java.util.Scanner;